dat/pyner/README.md

 ## Author

-PyNER is developed by maintained by Dat Hoang
+PyNER is developed by maintained by Dat Hoang.
 It can be found here: http://github.com/dat/pyner